Dental Assistant Resume Examples

 Profile

-A Certified Dental Assistant with four years of experience providing oral care to adult and pediatric patients.
+A Certified Dental Assistant with five years of experience providing oral care to adult and pediatric patients.
 A proven track record of communicating effectively with patients to reduce anxiety during oral procedures and ensure client satisfaction.

 Professional Experience

-Dental Assistant, Handley Dental Practice, Wilkes-Barre, PA
+Dental Assistant, Handley Dental Practice, Minneapolis, MN

-July 2019 – Present
+July 2020 – Present

 - Deliver medical support to dentists for cleanings, fillings, root canals, and tooth extractions and ensure compliance with Covid-19 safety protocols